Music belongs to people, not platforms.

 Sharing is natural.

 You've always shared music.
 Mix tapes, burned CDs, handing a friend an album and saying "you have to hear this."
 That impulse - to share what you love with people you care about - isn't piracy.
 It's human.
-Bela exists to make that possible again in the digital world, with artists' blessing.
+Bela is a library built by its members.
+Every album you buy and share isn't just a personal act - it's a contribution to a community collection that everyone can draw from.

 Artists deserve real money.

 Streaming pays fractions of pennies.
 An artist needs millions of plays to earn minimum wage.
 That's not an economy - it's an insult.
 When someone buys your music on Bela, you get 100% of the sale.
+Not 70%.
 Not 85%.
-Not 70%.
 All of it.

 Lending drives discovery, and discovery drives purchases.

 Libraries don't kill bookstores - they create readers who become buyers.
-Lending music works the same way.
-When a friend borrows your album and falls in love with it, that's not a lost sale.
+Bela works the same way.
+The shared library turns every purchase into a discovery opportunity.
+When someone borrows your album and falls in love with it, that's not a lost sale.
 That's a future fan, a future buyer, a future supporter.

 Collections have social value.

 A great music collection used to be a point of pride.
 Something you built over years, something friends browsed when they came over, something that said "this is what I care about."
 Bela makes collections visible and valuable again.
-Your library isn't just for you - it's for your community.
+Your library isn't just for you - it's your contribution to the community.
+What you own, what you've shared, who's borrowed from you - it tells the story of your taste and your generosity.

 Artists are partners, not products.